1 3/16″ tip to tip –

 Ghost Rim (unbuffed)

-This is what they looked and felt like back when I first started making V-Picks.
-I would draw them onto a piece of material with a sharpie marker.
-Then I would cut them out by hand with a Dremel saw or a hack saw! (yes, I was worried about cutting off a finger!)
-Then I would take them to the grinder and get them as close as I could to proper size.
-We had a kid named Jocko cleaning the auto repair shop at night and he would take my picks to high school for me and buff them in shop class.
-So, while he had these, I would usually have a few unbuffed ones that I would use.
+In 1980 this is what they looked and felt like back when I first started making V-PICKS.
+I would draw them onto a piece of material.
+Then I would cut them out by hand with a Dremel saw or a hack saw.
+Yes, I was worried about cutting off a finger!
+I would then take them to the grinder and get them as close as I could to proper size.
+We had a kid named Jocko cleaning the auto repair shop at night.
+He would take my picks to high school and buff them in shop class.
+So, while he did these, I would usually have a few unbuffed ones that I would use.
 I liked the looks of them when they were buffed, but I just fell in love with the sound of the more textured edges.
-I finally sounded just like Ed King and Brian May!